 These are city- or ZIP-level snapshots for context.
 They are not a substitute for a neighborhood CMA.
 Always note the month and year.

 These figures illustrate the spread between the city and nearby suburbs.
 They also show why micro-market analysis is essential.
-A specific street, lot, or school boundary can shift value meaningfully.
+A specific street, lot, or school boundary can shift value dramatically.

 What this means for you